Tips for Coaching Youth Soccer

 Divide your players into teams and have them compete in a mini-tournament.
 Each team represents a different country and wears that country’s colors.
 This is a great way to build team spirit and get your players excited about soccer.

-Allow Kids to Learn by Doing
+Allow Kids to Learn by Doing (Not By Teaching)

-One of the most effective ways to teach children soccer is to allow them to learn by doing.
 This means that you should create a practice environment that encourages experimentation and allows players to make mistakes without fear of punishment or criticism.
-When players are allowed to learn by doing, they have the opportunity to develop their skills and gain confidence in their abilities.

-One way to encourage learning by doing is to create small-sided games that allow players to practice different skills in a game-like setting.
 For example, you can set up a 3v3 game that focuses on passing and receiving or a 2v2 game that focuses on dribbling and shooting.
-By playing these games, players can learn how to apply the skills they have learned in practice to a real game situation.

 Level-set with Parents